The history of Spectravideo

 Oscar Jutzeler however, went back to his roots.
 He still has his watch shop, located just a block or so from where Spectravideo Canada was.

-Today the Spectravideo name is used by a UK based company called
+The Spectravideo brand was later used by a UK based company called

 SpectraVideo Plc, former known as Ash & Newman.